RedisAI/VectorSimilarity/README.md

 For building you will need:
 1. Python 3 as `python` (either by creating a virtual environment or setting your system python to point to the right python distribution)
 2. gcc >= 10
-3. cmake version >= 3.10
+3. cmake version >= 3.10.
+(To build the `python bindings` you will need cmake < 3.26 due to `pybind11` policy version handling).

-To build the main library, unit tests, and Python bindings in one command run
+To build the main library and unit tests in one command run

 ```
 make
 ```